 The purpose of this Construction EMPr is to provide an easily interpreted reference document that ensures that the project environmental commitments, safeguards and mitigation measures from the environmental planning documents, project approvals, and Scope of Works are implemented.
-It aims to minimise impacts associated with the construction phase of the proposed Boichoko Substation and associated power line on the environment are kept to a minimum.
+It aims to minimise impacts associated with tower footings of the Kendal - Kusile - Zues Power line on the watercourses and on the environment.
 This includes ensuring that the mitigation measures described in the Basic Assessment Report are implemented, to ensure continued monitoring of the construction phase and to ensure the involvement of interested and affected parties (IA&Ps) in a meaningful way.